data-aleks/consumer_complaints_dashboard/README.md

 **This project uses real data from the Consumer Complaint Database maintained by the Consumer Financial Protection Bureau.**

+## Key Insights From Data

+### Rationale for Excluding Credit Reference Agencies
+Credit reference agencies (CRAs) act as data intermediaries, not direct financial service providers.
+They do not engage in customer-facing operations like lending, servicing, or account management.
+In 2025, CRAs accounted for over 85% of all credit reporting complaints, primarily related to data accuracy and identity theft.
+Including them would skew complaint distribution and obscure patterns from operationally relevant institutions.
+Our goal is to help financial institutions — banks, lenders, and servicers.
+Identify service gaps and improve customer satisfaction.
+CRA complaints reflect systemic data issues, not service delivery failures.
+By excluding CRAs, we ensure the dashboard surfaces actionable insights tied to customer experience, dispute resolution, and operational agility, areas where institutions can directly intervene.

+### What is the current consumer complaints landscape?
+As of November 29, 2025, the consumer complaints landscape for financial institutions is characterized by a high volume of submissions and critical risks in resolution, even after excluding complaints from major credit reporting agencies (Experian, TransUnion, Equifax).

+### Scale and Volume
+The year 2025 has seen a significant and steady increase in consumer complaints recorded against financial institutions, reaching 666,468 records as of the end of November.
+This volume is overwhelmingly driven by the general demographic, which accounts for 89.97% of complaints, with the remaining 10.03% originating from special demographic segments (older customers, service members, and older service members).

+### Submission Channels and Product Hotspots
+Web Channel dominates the submission landscape, accounting for 96.57% of all complaints.
+Only 3.43% are received via traditional channels (referral, postal mail, phone, fax).
+The largest single area of complaint volume is Credit Reporting & Investigation, which takes the top spot with 195,535 complaints (a 29.34% share).
+This volume primarily relates to Credit Reporting / Repair Services provided by the in-scope financial institutions.

+### Resolution Risk and Financial Harm
+#### A review of complaint closures highlights acute financial and regulatory risk concentration:
+Monetary Relief Benchmarks
+Bank of America is the leading institution in complaints closed with monetary relief, responsible for 34.36% of all monetary relief complaints.
+Citibank follows closely at 28.86%, with Wells Fargo in third place at 13.43%.
+High Financial Harm Issues:
+The highest risk of financial harm is concentrated in two key operational areas:
+- 24.60% of complaints related to Deposit Accounts and Card Management Access resulted in monetary relief.
+- 21.47% of complaints related to Credit Card Credit Reporting & Investigation also required monetary relief.

+### Service Failure and Untimeliness
+#### Response timeliness remains a critical service gap
+Untimely Response: Student Loans show the highest volume of untimely complaints, with a substantial 29.20% of their complaints failing to meet response deadlines.
+Process Breakdown Root Cause: The most severe failure point is observed in policy management, where the untimely response rate spikes to 40% when dealing with complaints specifically concerning a Discontinued Policy or Procedure.

 ## Dashboard Design
 ### Main Dashboard View
 ![Main Dashboard](./images/screenshots/main_page.png "Main Dashboard View")